 13. Distribution of Materials for Board Meetings.

 The Board believes it is critical for members to have materials on topics to be discussed sufficiently in advance of the meeting date and for Board members to be kept abreast of developments between Board meetings.
-The Company regularly informs Board members of Company and competitive developments and generally distributes, one week in advance, written materials for use at Board meetings.
+The Company regularly informs Board members of Company and competitive developments and currently distributes, generally one week in advance, written materials for use at Board meetings.
 If the Company has a Lead Director separate from the Chairman, the Lead Director shall advise the Chairman of the Board's informational needs.

 14. Attendance of Non-Directors at Board Meetings.

-The Board also believes that the Chief Executive Officer and other members of senior management can assist the Board with its deliberations and provide critical insights and analysis, particularly when the Board hears presentations on the business plan for the upcoming year and on medium and long-term strategic issues.
+The Board also believes that the Chief Executive Officer and other members of senior management can assist the Board with its deliberations and provide critical insights and analysis, particularly when the Board considers presentations on the business plan for the upcoming year and on medium and long-term strategic issues.
 Attendance of such officers allows the most knowledgeable and accountable executives to communicate directly with the Board.
-It also provides the Board direct access to individuals critical to the Company's succession planning.
+It also provides the Board direct access to individuals critical to the Company's management succession planning.

 15. Board Access to Senior Management.